 Type of Termination from Active Employment Severance Payment Bonus Stock Options Performance Share Units (PSUs) Deferred Share Units (DSUs) (1) Pension Plan Benefits and Perquisites Death None Entitled to prorata of bonus for portion of financial year prior to the date of death.
 Already vested stock options could be exercised within the following 60 days.
-The size of the grant is not affected and will be paid at the end of the vesting period, subject to meeting the performance objectives.
+Prior to April 1st, 2012, the size of the grant is not affected and will be paid at the end of the vesting period, subject to meeting the performance objectives.
+From April 1st, 2012, the PSU grant is reduced in proportion to the length of service between the award date and the date of death to the length of the total vesting period, subject to meeting the performance objectives.
 Upon death, DSUs already vested are settled in Class B subordinate shares before the last day of the calendar year of death.
-Value of pension benefits payable in accordance with local legal requirements (6) .
+All unvested DSUs expire immediately.
+Value of pension benefits payable in accordance with local legal requirements (6).
 All benefits expire immediately or after a minimal period of a few months (24 months if executive is survived by a spouse in Canada) Perquisites expire upon death.
 Voluntary resignation or termination with cause None None All options expire immediately.
 All PSUs expire immediately.
 Upon termination, DSUs already vested are settled in Class B subordinate shares before the last day of the calendar year of termination.
 In addition, vested DSUs may be cancelled by the HRCC if the termination of employment is due to a breach of the Corporation's Code of Ethics and Business Conduct.
+All unvested DSUs expire immediately.
 Value of pension benefits payable in accordance with local legal requirements.
 All benefits and perquisite expire immediately.
-Change of control Bombardier has no change of control agreement with any of its NEOs.
+Change of control Bombardier has no change of control agreement with any of its NEOs

-(1) Under the 2010 DSUP, such portion of a DSU grant attributable to a financial year or years (or portion thereof) during a voluntary authorized leave of absence before the vesting date shall expire.
+(1) Under the 2010 DSUP, such portion of a DSU grant attributable to a financial year or years (or portion thereof) during a voluntary authorized leave of absence before the vesting